zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 Common Collections in Zeppe-Lin:

-- pkgsrc-core: Core packages for a minimal system.
+- `pkgsrc-core`: Core packages for a minimal system.
-- pkgsrc-system: Utilities and system-specific tools.
+- `pkgsrc-system`: Utilities and system-specific tools.
-- pkgsrc-xorg: X Window System and related tools.
+- `pkgsrc-xorg`: X Window System and related tools.
-- pkgsrc-desktop: Desktop applications.
+- `pkgsrc-desktop`: Desktop applications.

 These Collections form the foundation of Zeppe-Lin's software ecosystem, allowing users to selectively enable the software they